browemedia/browe-lw3-nodecg/README.md

 ## Sweet Lower third
 This is just a basic lower third that i've been working on :)

-Animations are done using
+Animations are done using minified [GSAP](https://greensock.com/gsap) but you'll need to download the packages yourself and place them in the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI4Nzg1OTQ4NywtMTg1Mzk5Mzk4MiwtOT
+eyJoaXN0b3J5IjpbLTEyOTIzMzYzNzYsLTE4NTM5OTM5ODIsLT
-M1NzAxMzgxXX0=
+kzNTcwMTM4MV19
 -->